 Esters as linalyl acetate, geranyl acetate, neryl acetate, alcohols as linalool, sclareol, a-terpineol, a-bisabolol, sesquiterpenes as caryophyllene, germacrene, bourbonene, monoterpenes, oxides, acids, lactones, coumarins, ketones & aldehydes.

-Do not use during pregnancy, or in the case of phyto-oestrogenic cancers.
-Do not use after the consumption of alcohol.
+Do not use during pregnancy.
+Not recommended for children.
+Do not use after consuming alcohol.